Bid Multipliers

 position_type

 This category is similar to the position options in the Targeting API.
-Possible breakdown values:
+Possible parameter values:

 Facebook feed